 These talented actresses either won or were nominated for academy awards and were considered the best female leads from the 1960’s.

-Bombshell, Tina Louise, is probably best recognized for her role as Ginger Rogers on the television program “Gilligan’s Island.”
+Bombshell Tina Louise is probably best recognized for her role as Ginger Grant on the television program “Gilligan’s Island.”

 Prior to that, Louise had starring roles in several other Hollywood movies, including “The Trap,” “The Hangman,” “Day of the Outlaw,” and “For Those Who Think Young.”
 From 1964 to 1967, Louise portrayed the role of, Ginger Grant, the fictitious, Hollywood movie star in the CBS television sitcom, “Gilligan’s Island.”
 She later returned to film, appearing in “The Wrecking Crew,” “The Happy Ending,” and “The Stepford Wives.”